murphyqm/swd3-testing-ghcodespaces-demo-repo/README.md

 # You can now edit the mkdocs yml file
 TZ=UTC mkdocs serve # serve the mkdocs website without time zone errors
 # you may need to set up port forwarding to view the website
+TZ=UTC mkdocs build # build your docs files in a /site dir TZ=UTC mkdocs gh-deploy # deploy the website - change settings on your gh repo to allow writing by actions
 ```

 You should edit your `mkdocs.yml` to contain the following plugins so that it can find your docs: